 What’s for breakfast?
 An assortment of fruit topped with soy yogurt can provide variety.
-Make it special by sprinkling different types of dried fruit over that yogurt, such as Bob’s Red Mill Date Crumbles.
+Make it special by sprinkling different types of dried fruit, such as Bob’s Red Mill Date Crumbles, over that yogurt.

-For an alternate kick-start to the day, vegan granola can boost your energize while providing you with fabulous flavor.
-Favorites include Bear Naked All Natural Granola, Purely Elizabeth Pumpkin Fig Granola, and Enjoy Life Gluten-Free Granola.
+For an alternate kick-start to the day, vegan granola can boost your energy while providing you with fabulous flavor.
+Favorites include Bear Naked All Natural Granola, Purely Elizabeth Pumpkin Fig Granola and Enjoy Life Gluten-Free Granola.

 Plant-based snacks don’t have to take a long time in the kitchen.
-We love spreading pear slices with Woodstock Farms Raw Almond Butter, for example.
+Try spreading pear slices with Woodstock Farms Raw Almond Butter, for example.
 On the go?
-Take a vegan energy bar with you, such as Rise Foods Energy Plus PranaBars or ProBar Peanut Butter Chocolate Chip.
+Make a smoothie with almond milk and Barleans Greens Chocolate Silk Powder, or take a vegan energy bar, such as Rise Foods Energy Plus PranaBars or ProBar Peanut Butter Chocolate Chip, with you.

 Veggie soup is great for lunch, filling you up, not out, for even the busiest afternoon.
 Make that lunch special by making your own vegan bread with Orgran Gluten Free Wholemeal Bread Mix.
 When it comes to soup, seek a type that includes beans or legumes to boost your protein intake.
-Good examples include Dr. McDougall’s Big Cup Soup Black Bean and Lime, Muir Glen Organic Southwest Black Bean Organic Soup and Amy’s Organic Lentil Vegetable Soup.
+Good examples include Dr. McDougall’s Big Cup Soup Black Bean and Lime and Amy’s Organic Lentil Vegetable Soup.

 And for dessert, try Mori Nu pudding mix made with tofu.

 - 5 Expert Tips for Warding Off Holiday Weight Gain - November 24, 2014